synfonaut/Open-Directory/README.md

 ## TODO

 ### data model
+* react should display entries immediately on category change and only update UI if it needs to after network fetch
+* protcol would be nice to have a stable category_id to filter on

 * if you actually fetch sub category entries you could cache results slightly more and no loading screen
 * need subcategory counts working
 * pagination of queries